junxit/us-congress-bills-111/metadata.md

 - 2009-12-15 — Mr. Berman moved to suspend the rules and pass the bill, as amended.
 - 2009-12-15 — On motion to suspend the rules and pass the bill, as amended Agreed to by recorded vote (2/3 required): 412 - 12, 4 Present (Roll no. 975). (text: CR H14921-14923)
 - 2009-12-15 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by recorded vote (2/3 required): 412 - 12, 4 Present (Roll no. 975).(text: CR H14921-14923)
+- 2009-12-16 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.